-- 1. Bypass Control Located on the upper right side of the stove, the bypass control allows smoke and heat to temporarily bypass the hybrid burn system.
-This helps to quickly heat the chimney and prevent smoke from coming into the room when the door is open. - Start/Reload Position This position helps to quickly heat the chimney and the catalyst during start-up by allowing some heat to bypass the catalyst.
+1. Bypass Control - Located on the upper right side of the stove, the bypass control allows smoke and heat to temporarily bypass the hybrid burn system.
+This helps to quickly heat the chimney and prevent smoke from coming into the room when the door is open.

+Start/Reload Position - This position helps to quickly heat the chimney and the catalyst during start-up by allowing some heat to bypass the catalyst.
 This position also allows you to reload the stove while preventing smoke from coming into the room.
-A short pull forward (about 3⁄4") and down will engage the bypass in the Start/Reload Position. - Run Position This is the normal operating position for the stove.
+A short pull forward (about 3⁄4") and down will engage the bypass in the Start/Reload Position.

+Run Position - This is the normal operating position for the stove.
 Your stove should always be in this position unless you are starting or reloading the stove.
-Simply lift the bypass control and you will feel it return to the run position. - 2.
-Primary Air Control Located on the lower right side of the stove, this control changes the rate of burn for the stove.
+Simply lift the bypass control and you will feel it return to the run position.

+2. Primary Air Control - Located on the lower right side of the stove, this control changes the rate of burn for the stove.
 Slide out for high heat output and slide in for low heat output.
 You can operate the stove at any burn rate in between high and low.

 - a.
 Always set the air control to high for 20 to 30 minutes when starting or after refueling your stove.
 This allows the stove and chimney to come up to operating temperature. - b.
 When set to high, the primary air washes the glass as it feeds the fire to help keep it clean.
 If your glass has built up any smoke deposits from slow burning, set the air control to high for 20 to 30 minutes. - c.
 Never over fire the stove by leaving the air control on high for too long (see Catalytic and Catalytic Thermometer below). - 3.
 Secondary Burn System There are no controls for this system.
 The stove will automatically draw air into the secondary burn tubes to re-burn smoke before it reaches the catalyst. - 4.
 Catalytic & Catalytic Thermometer The catalytic is a metal honeycomb shaped device that cleans up most of the remaining smoke before it travels up the chimney.
-The catalytic thermometer shows you the correct temperature to operate the stove at. - a.
-Always operate the stove in the active range (anywhere in the light grey area is perfectly normal). - b.
-There is a caution symbol on the probe warning you that you may be exceeding the recommended operating temperature of the catalyst (1300°F).
+The catalytic thermometer shows you the correct temperature to operate the stove at. - Always operate the stove in the active range (anywhere in the light grey area is perfectly normal). - b.
+If the probe travels above the active range: You are exceeding the recommended operating temperature of the catalyst (1300°F).
 It is fine to go above the recommended operating range for short periods of time.

-The maximum operating temperature is well beyond the caution symbol (1600°F). - c.
+- c.
 Use the Primary Air Control to change the temperature of the stove. - d.
-As your stove cools there is an indicator on the dial reminding you to reload your stove before the catalytic combustor becomes inactive.
+If the probe travels below the active range: Your stove is becoming too cool to operate efficiently: reload your stove before the catalytic combustor becomes inactive.